Skip to content

 • The target is also used as the buddy identifier in AppleScript

-• Uses osascript -e to run AppleScript: tell application "Messages" to send "MESSAGE" to buddy "TARGET"
+• Without use_imsg_cli: Uses osascript -e to run AppleScript: tell application "Messages" to send "MESSAGE" to buddy "TARGET"

 • If a message provides an explicit target, that is used; otherwise default_target is used